 family-friendlyrugby clubs across the UK that you can join and get involved with.
 Many places will take sessions indoors in the winter months too, so you can still keep playing even when it’s freezing.

-- Yoga – if you’re more of a chilled out bunch (lucky you), then there are lots of yoga clubs operating around the country who specialise in child and family sessions.
+- Yoga – if you’re more of a chilled-out bunch (lucky you), then there are lots of yoga clubs operating around the country that specialise in child and family sessions.
 A great way to increase your strength and flexibility while encouraging a sense of calm.
+You can even do it at home together, there are lots of great YouTube channels for parents and children to do yoga to.

 Do your family do any kind of fitness activities together?
 I’d love to hear all about them.
-Drop me a comment below or you can find me over on Facebook too.
+Drop me a comment below and let me know all about it.